 Unsigned California 93

 California 93 is officially unconstructed, but an expressway along the approximate proposed alignment of California 93 is in place, along the Richmond Parkway.
-Although unsigned and maintained locally, the call box mileage on this parkway suggest that this route is indeed California 93, even though there are no shields or postmile markers.
+Although unsigned and maintained locally, the call box mileage on this parkway suggested that this route is California 93, even though there are no shields or postmile markers.
 The Richmond Parkway begins at its junction with Interstate 580 in Richmond, then arcs northeast to meet Interstate 80.
 The proposed routing of California 93 continues east from Interstate 80 to San Pablo Reservoir then south toward Orinda and Moraga, but this route is very unlikely to be constructed.